hakerdefo/pmxkcd/README.md

 ### Usage :

 After installation you will find 'pmxkcd' entry in your applications menu.
-You can also run it via Terminal by typing pmxkcd and hitting Enter.
+You can also run it via Terminal by typing 'pmxkcd' and hitting Enter.
+After launching 'pmxkcd', to view current XKCD webcomic click on 'Current' button and to view a random XKCD webcomic click on 'Random' button.
+XKCD webcomics will be saved in user's '~/Pictures/xkcd' directory.

 ### Screenshot :